utubo/js-p-data-compressor/readme.md

-COUTION: I will change reserved symbols.
+COUTION: I will change reserved symbols and API.
 Wait for use this !